 - how relevant your ad is to the search;

 - the landing page on your website that the ad links to;

 You can see an estimate of your 'Quality Score' in your Google Ads account.
 High quality ads and landing pages can reduce your cost per click and get your ad in a higher position.
 Making sure ads and landing pages are relevant to the keywords you are bidding for is absolutely critical.

 Track results and refine your Ads strategy

 Study your results to get the most out of your Ads budget.
 Return on investment (ROI) is the crucial benchmark.

 To assess the profitability of a keyword, you can track conversion rates and cost-per-conversion with Google's conversion tracking tool.
 You can also use Google Analytics for advanced analysis of ROI.
 With this conversion data, you can identify unprofitable ads and keywords, and then improve or delete them.

 Everything can be tested and tweaked - keywords and phrases, how much you bid, your budgets, your ads and your website.
 Control your testing carefully.
 Make small changes and let them run for a few days, so you can evaluate the results properly.

-Compare the results you get with other options, like Bing Ads, other types of online advertising and your other promotional activities.
+Compare the results you get with other options, like Microsoft Advertising, other types of online advertising and your other promotional activities.
 Focus your spending on the marketing tactics that deliver the biggest impact.